Lattice isomorphic Banach lattices of polynomials: Díaz-Dineen problem for regular polynomials

 for every $P \in \mathcal{P}^r(^n E; G)$, which proves that $\varphi$ is a linear isomorphism onto its image. \end{proof}

-The first problem in Theorem \ref{teorema2} is that $\overline{\varphi}(P)$ may not take its values in $G$ (see \cite[p.
+The first limitation of Theorem \ref{teorema2} is that $\overline{\varphi}(P)$ may not take its values in $G$ (see \cite[p.
 285]{carandolassale}).
-The second one is that we cannot ensure that the image of $\overline{\varphi}$ is a Banach lattice.
+The second is that we cannot ensure that the image of $\overline{\varphi}$ is a Banach lattice.
 However, when we consider polynomials taking values on a dual Banach lattice, we obtain the following.

 \begin{theorem} If $E^\ast$ and $F^\ast$ are lattice isomorphic with at least one (and hence the other) having an order continuous norm, then $\mathcal{P}^r(^n E; G^\ast)$ and $\mathcal{P}^r(^n F; G^{\ast})$ are lattice isomorphic for every $n \in \N$ and for every Banach lattice $G$. \end{theorem}